lewisdoesstuff/bento-next/README.md

 # 🖥 Bento-next

-**An elegant dashboard, written with Vue, Tailwind, and Typescript**
+## An elegant dashboard, written with Vue, Tailwind, and Typescript<!-- omit from toc -->

 ## [Demo](https://dash.lew.ooo)